 DANKE an Alle, Thank you so much, Merci beaucoup, Muchas gracias, Murakoze cyane.

-Tatjana Anderson (✝), Eva Anderson-Park, Michel Barnaud, Dan Bar-On (✝), Inka Barnett, Lydie-Isabelle Benninghofen-Twibanire, Tristan Benninghofen, Malte Bering, Jean-Louis Bisangwa, Ananie Bizimana, Jule Bumiller, Delphine Büttner, Pauline Disonn, Sebastian Günther, Lula Helms, Friederich Hirler, Johanna Janusch, Verena Kaden, Alphonsine Kayinamura-Ihunge, Ursula Kiesow, Ute Köcher, Andrea Kornek, Mathias Krams, Farida Malikova, Jean-Jacques Maikéré, Sarah Merdian, Elisabeth Meyer, David Muhirwa, Annika Mülller, Anne-GisèleNimbona, Anne Gislaine Nimbona, Gabriella Nimbona (✝), Xavérine Niwemutoni, Muriel Imhof, Luise Lehmann, Veronika Ott, Andrea Pabst, Sang-Min Park, Ingo Prager, Miriam Richter, Christoph Mushayija Rath, Silvia Rath, Ganisyha Runyinya, Kami Runyinya, Ulrich Schäfer, Hildegard Schürings, Jasmin Scholle, Burkhard Schops, René Sibomana, Richard Sibomana, Susanne Steuber, Anne Westerholt, Jo Westerholt, Fra Zeller … many thanks to all who are not listed here!
+Tatjana Anderson (✝ 2018), Eva Anderson-Park, Michel Barnaud, Dan Bar-On (✝2008), Inka Barnett, Lydie-Isabelle Benninghofen-Twibanire, Tristan Benninghofen, Malte Bering, Jean-Louis Bisangwa, Ananie Bizimana, Jule Bumiller, Delphine Büttner, Pauline Disonn, Sebastian Günther, Lula Helms, Friederich Hirler, Johanna Janusch, Verena Kaden, Alphonsine Kayinamura-Ihunge, Ursula Kiesow, Ute Köcher, Andrea Kornek, Mathias Krams, Farida Malikova, Jean-Jacques Maikéré, Sarah Merdian, Elisabeth Meyer, David Muhirwa, Annika Mülller, Anne-GisèleNimbona, Aline Gislaine Nimbona, Gabriella Nimbona (✝2019), Xavérine Niwemutoni, Muriel Imhof, Luise Lehmann, Veronika Ott, Andrea Pabst, Sang-Min Park, Ingo Prager, Miriam Richter, Christoph Mushayija Rath, Silvia Rath, Ganisyha Runyinya, Kami Runyinya, Ulrich Schäfer, Hildegard Schürings, Jasmin Scholle, Burkhard Schops, René Sibomana (✝ 23.12.2022), Richard Sibomana, Susanne Steuber, Anne Westerholt, Jo Westerholt, Fra Zeller … many thanks to all who are not listed here!

 The international conference “No future without the past” took place in Marburg in 2008.
 The member of the organizing team invested a great deal of energy in preparation and follow-up: Magnus Adler, Tatjana Anderson (✝), Eva Anderson-Park, Markus Bayer, David Bodensohn, Gunnar Fischer, Aimée Frank, Jana Groth, Sebastian Otto Günther, Toni Hassenmeier, Daina Hues, Sarah Koch, Klaas Kunst, Kai Lipfert, Johannes Melzer, Anne-Gisèle Nimbona, Kaveh Omaraie-Hamedani, Kirsten Orschulok, Veronika Ott, Andrea Pabst, Steffi Pohl, Hildegard Schürings, Jasmin Scholle, Carla Schraml, Marion Vohla, Gudrun Werding.